ear-dev/robeson/neighborhood_opposition.md

 ### 4. Lack of Community Benefit
 - No compelling purpose beyond developer profit
-- Does not address neighborhood need for affordable housing
+- Does not address City’s need for affordable housing

 ### 5. United Neighborhood Opposition
 - Residents are united in opposition to this development